SHENG-KAI-HUANG/IRIE_termproject1_record/README.md

 But again, maybe this code will inspire someone.

 follwing is the file annotation:
-**set based model.py: code which implement set based model.
+-set based model.py: code which implement set based model.
-**result.txt: the result which this code will produce with the data list below.
+-result.txt: the result which this code will produce with the data list below.
-**DBdoc.json: the data which I used when I was doing the project.
+-DBdoc.json: the data which I used when I was doing the project.
-**qrels-v2.txt: the data which I used when I was doing the project.
+-qrels-v2.txt: the data which I used when I was doing the project.
-**queries-v2.txt: the data which I used when I was doing the project.
+-queries-v2.txt: the data which I used when I was doing the project.